ethhub-io/ethhub/docs/built-on-ethereum/open-finance/burner-wallet.md

 * **Seed Phrase:** Create any string of words or phrase that you want and hit create.
 This will create a wallet tied to that phrase and you can reenter it and pull it up at any point.
 WARNING: Doing this the first time will create a NEW wallet.

 #### Getting xDai
 As previously mentioned, xDai is a representation of Dai running on a POA sidechain.
-This means that you must lock up Dai on the Etheruem mainnet to be minted xDai tokens.
+This means that you must lock up Dai on the Ethereum mainnet to be minted xDai tokens.
 The Burner Wallet makes this easy through the Exchange section of the page.

 ![](/assets/images/burner_exchange.png)